playbball212/MetricData/README.md

         1.)
 Create a Metric -

-            Time Complexity will be O(N) because were peforming N put operations which are constant time.
-As well as N Arraylist.add which takes O(1).
+            Time Complexity will be O(N) because were peforming N put operations on a HashMap which are constant time.
+            As well as  N Arraylist.add operations which takes O(1).

             Space Complexity will O(N+M) because we need space for existing metrics as well as submitted metrics